gmc-code/PC-app-development/docs/tkinter_apps/tk_inches_to_cm.rst

 Step 4: Define Constants for formatting
 ------------------------------------------

-| Next, define some constants for colors, font style, and other settings.
+| Next, define some constants for colors and font settings.
 | You can customize these values as needed:

 .. code-block:: python